 Hypnotist vs. hypnotherapist

 Hypnotherapy works quickly.
-I expect to see some tangible results with my clients within three (3) sessions.
-With some issues it takes more sessions to fully reach my clients goal, but after three hypnotherapy sessions you will be seeing some results.
+We expect to see some tangible results with our clients within three (3) sessions.
+With some issues it takes more sessions to fully reach the clients goal, but after three hypnotherapy sessions you will be seeing some results.

 how long before I see results?

 We will begin with a free 90 minute consultation.
-I'll explain a model of the mind from the hypnotherapy perspective, and I'll address any questions or concerns that you may have about hypnosis.
-I will interview you about the reason that you have come to explore hypnotherapy, and through conversation we can explore whether there is a good fit, trust, and rapport to proceed.
+We'll explain a model of the mind from the hypnotherapy perspective, and we'll address any questions or concerns that you may have about hypnosis.
+Your hypnotherapist will interview you about the reason that you have come to explore hypnotherapy, and through conversation we can explore whether there is a good fit, trust, and rapport to proceed.
 If so, we will arrange hypnotherapy sessions.

-In your first 60 minute hypnotherapy session, I will bring you into hypnosis and guide you through an exploration of the hypnotic environment.
+In your first 60 minute hypnotherapy session, your hypnotherapist will bring you into hypnosis and guide you through an exploration of the hypnotic environment.
 You will experience what it feels like, and learn how your subconscious mind will communicate with you while you are in hypnosis.
 While you are in hypnosis, we will create some tools and resources that we can use in subsequent sessions.
-My goal in your first session is for you to have a deep and positive experience of hypnosis.
+The goal in your first session is for you to have a deep and positive experience of hypnosis.

 Your second session is when our work begins.
 Based on our previous interview and conversation, we will collaborate on a strategy and direction to uncover and address the underlying causes and motivations behind the problem or issue you are experiencing.
 Once you are in hypnosis, we allow your subconscious mind to lead the way through the process.
 With each session you will become more familiar with being in hypnosis, you will find it easier to go into hypnosis, and you will find the therapeutic processes more and more effective and powerfully transformative.